sjl/.plan/README.markdown

 Debugged a gnuplot issue a bit in IRC with someone.
 I think I'm losing my mind.

 Submitted weekly report for class.

+## 2020-03-19

+Met with the professor for office hours to chat about the deduplication/trimming results.

+For deduplication, we first talked about what might cause the actual problem it's trying to solve.
+A cell may have many duplicate copies of a particular mRNA floating around if the gene is highly expressed — this is exactly what RNAseq is trying to measure.
+However, once those mRNAs are fragmented, it's extremely unlikely that they would fragment *exactly* in the same place, and so when you sequence the resulting fragments they should be offset from each other.
+If you see exact duplicate reads, it means that the *fragment* was somehow duplicated, which is probably an artifact of your laboratory process and not biologically significant.

+Next: mismatches.
+ParDRe supports removing duplicates with up to N mismatches, so we talked about why we might want to do this.
+If two reads match with `N
+> 0` mismatches it indicates one of the following:

+* It's the same problem as the exact duplicates, but with an extra error accumulated during the process (e.g. a sequencing read error or a PCR duplication problem).
+* It's from two genes that are very biologically similar, and so is genuine useful information.
+However, this is still unlikely because the fragments would likely be shifted as described above.

+At the end he recommended deduplicating with 1 mismatch.

+Another complication: ParDRe can operate in paired-end mode, which means that in some cases FastQC still finds some duplication.
+This happens when one side of the read is an exact duplicate while the other is not.
+ParDRe does not remove this (because of the non-duplicate side) but FastQC only looks at the individual FASTQs.
+He said this is not a problem, and that ParDRe is doing what we want.

+Also chatted a bit about trimming.
+We mostly talked about the issue mentioned in the Trim Galore documentation: because it trims *any* matching adapter sequences, it will *always* trim off a particular base at the end of a read (because that one base always matches the adapter sequence's last base).
+This is not ideal.
+He recommended running Trim Galore and requiring at least adapter 5 bases to match before trimming to deal with that issue.

+Plan for today: rerun the trimming with the 5 base requirement and using the 1 mismatch deduplication data as the source, and then kick off an alignment if I still have time (unlikely).